theksmith/Steering-Wheel-Interface/readme.md

 OBDII scan tools.

-*This is NOT an OBDII or "code reader" type application!* A scan tool is used only to provide the interface to other vehicle buses which use OBDII compatible protocols.
+*This is NOT an OBDII or "code reader" type application!* A scan tool is used only to provide the interface to other vehicle buses that use OBDII compatible protocols.

-The project was set up to be very extensible.
+The project was set up to be extensible.
 Adding support for BlueTooth based scan tools and other bus protocols is the logical next step.

 ## Getting Started

 ### To test the application as-is you need:

-+	And Android device with USB Host support running Android 4.1 (Jelly Bean) or newer
++	An Android device with USB Host support running Android 4.1 (Jelly Bean) or newer

 	Root access is required for some functionality.